devtech8/BooginHead/README.md

 	return View("CYO", model);
 }
 ```

+And the shopping cart / order summary templates here have been modified to show
+the custom pacifier that the user ordered:

+* Presentation\Nop.Web\Themes\Furniture\Views\ShoppingCart\OrderSummary.cshtml
+* Presentation\Nop.Web\Views\ShoppingCart\OrderSummary.cshtml

+Search for the string "CYO Custom Code" in these files.

 The catalog must include a product with the tag "CYO".
 Currently, this is a product called
 "Custom Pacifier", with a generic image.